mauserzjeh/pingo/v2/README.md

 # Usage

-Check the documentation and the tests for available methods and examples
+Check the documentation and tests for available methods and examples